American Liberty v Taxation: A Short History

 The most notable of those populists was Franklin D. Roosevelt, a wealthy aristocrat.
 At the onset of the Great Depression, he instituted a plethora of policies that further challenged constitutional limits on our government, the cost of which would, today, threaten our nation’s economic solvency.

 FDR’s economic and social solutions were shaped by his upbringing as an “inheritance welfare liberal” (those raised dependent on inheritance rather than self-reliance).
-He used the Great Depression as cover to redefine and expand the role of central government via countless extra-constitutional decrees, and he expanded Wilson’s program for redistribution of wealth in order to fund such folly, and gave rise to generations of “useful Idiots,” cadres of what now make up the neo-communists movements across America today.
+He used the Great Depression as cover to redefine and expand the role of central government via countless extra-constitutional decrees.
+He expanded Wilson’s program for redistribution of wealth in order to fund such folly, and gave rise to generations of “useful Idiots,” cadres of what now make up the neo-communists movements across America today.

 Roosevelt proclaimed, “Here is my principle: Taxes shall be levied according to ability to pay.
 That is the only American principle.”

 If that language sounds somehow familiar, it is because that “American principle” is essentially a paraphrase of Karl Marx’s communist maxim, “From each according to his abilities, to each according to his needs.”

 Roosevelt’s “principle” had no basis in Rule of Law or the principles of free enterprise, and consequently, his New Deal policies and programs set the standard for extra-constitutional government expansion funded by wealth redistribution under what is the central government’s most oppressive weapon: The U.S. Tax Code.

 As Chief Justice John Marshall put it in McCulloch v.
 Maryland (1819): “An unlimited power to tax involves, necessarily, a power to destroy; because there is a limit beyond which no institution and no property can bear taxation.”